 Useful Tips to Control Your Restaurant Costs

-Here are five mantras to keep a check on restaurant costs and rake profit!
+Here are five mantras to keep a check on restaurant costs and help in cutting food costs in restaurants.

 1. Manage your Food Costs

-Use these tips to control the food costs in restaurants.
+Use these tips for cutting food costs in restaurants.

 - Set a Budget: Before you set out to buy raw materials for your inventory, make sure that you are well-informed of recent rates of the food to avoid being duped or exorbitantly charged by the vendor.
 Set a budget and do thorough market research beforehand – make sure you stick to it, apart from an occasional minor deviation for some exotic ingredients.